paraskeuos/devops-internship-task1/README.md

 # devops-internship-task1
-Repository for task #1 during DevOps internship at Endava
+Repository for tasks during DevOps internship at Endava